phpmd/phpmd/src/site/rst/about.rst

 Recent Releases
 ===============

+- 2011/06/30 - PHPMD 1.1.1: New feature `release`__ of PHPMD that fixes an issue
+  in PHP_PMD's package file.
 - 2011/02/20 - PHPMD 1.1.0: New feature `release`__ of PHPMD that provides two
   new rules that will measure the quality of a project.
 - 2011/02/12 - PHPMD 1.0.1: New Bugfix `release`__ that closes two